 - Personal bank accounts: 60 calendar days

-Disputes reported within the given time window are automatically awarded to the customer (in compliance with the Federal Reserve Regulation E) – and require no action from you.
+Disputes reported within the given time window are automatically awarded to the customer (in compliance with the Federal Reserve Regulation E) and require no action from you.
 A non-refundable $5 USD fee will be charged for each dispute filed within the appropriate timeframe.
-We recommend working directly with the customer to resolve any disputes that you believe to be in error.
+We recommend working directly with the customer to resolve any disputes that you believe were made in error.

 If a customer reports an unauthorized charge outside of the designated window, they automatically lose the dispute and you will not be penalized.

 Bank accounts can be vaulted.
 However, Braintree's recurring billing currently does not support repeat payments with bank accounts.